gregorsteiner/gregorsteiner.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the University of Warwick, supervised by [Mark Steel](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/steel/).
 My research focuses on causal inference and model uncertainty, with a strong emphasis on Bayesian (and post-Bayesian) methods.
-I am particularly interested in making causal inference more robust by explicitly accounting for uncertainty in causal assumptions.
+I am particularly interested in making causal inference more robust by explicitly accounting for uncertainty about causal assumptions.
 My motivation primarily stems from applications in economics.

 I am currently visiting Nanyang Technological University Singapore, hosted by [Jeremie Houssineau](https://jeremiehoussineau.com/), where I am working on epistemic uncertainty in causal inference.